microsoft/gov-solutions/.github/instructions/data-model-migration.md

 3. Copy the mermaid diagram from the source <module>.md page into the data model page where the <Entity Relationship Mermaid Diagram Goes Here> placeholder is.
 Do not create a section heade for this diagram.

 4. Create a folder in the tables collection (_tables folder).
 For each table listed in the data model, create a markdown page in that folder which includes the front matter and list of fields.
 See _tables/core/country.md for an example.

+5. Use the information in the source <module>/Release-Notes.md file to create data model releases, with the corresponding version number.
+See the other data model releases for examples of the structure and format.